danigb/binary-scale/README.md

 - steps: an array with the distance in semitones between the notes of the scale
 - leap: the maximum distance between notes of the scale
 - modes: an array of binary strings with all the possible modes of this scale
+- rootMode: a binary string representing the root mode that generates the rest of the modes.
+The rootMode of all the modes of the same scale is the same

 If the number is below Scale.MIN or bigger than Scale.MAX an exception is thrown.